deepbsd/deepbsd.github.io/_posts/2018-08-16-New_Intel_T7600_in_the_T60_Thinkpad.markdown

 Before you can update the BIOS, you have to apply all the necessary OS updates.
 As I mentioned, there were well over 1200 of them.
 On such legacy hardware, these updates took a surprisingly long time.
 It took about 9 hours before the OS was updated, and once that was done, the BIOS was updated (reflashed) in about 15-20 minutes or so.
 Not bad at all.
 And, thank God, I didn't brick my laptop.
-The Windows 7 tool worked like a charm.
+The Windows 7 tool from Lenovo worked like a charm.

 I don't know if it would have worked as cleanly if I had not updated the OS.
 But, like I said, I didn't care to risk it.
 Rather than risk damaging my laptop during the BIOS upgrade, I followed Lenovo